alphagov/transformation-dashboard/_posts/2000-01-17-self-assessment.markdown

 successes: |
-  - Private beta released in February 2014
-  - Workspace and broadband problems resolved
+  - Passed beta Digital by Default Service Standard Assessment

 challenges: |
   - The timeline to put infrastructure in place is tight